 - Travel with the peace of mind that your furry friend is protected against the unexpected with BCAA Pet Insurance partner, Pets Plus Us.

 - Call ahead.
 It’s always good to double check the pet policy at your destination to avoid surprises or disappointment.

 And now you’re ready to hit the road!
-Great pet-friendly destinations include:
+Great dog-friendly destinations include:

-Whistler has many gorgeous pet-friendly parks and trails.
+Whistler has many gorgeous pet-friendly parks, trails, hotels and other accommodations.
 A few local favourites include: